-Prior to this offering, the notes have been eligible for trading on the PORTAL Market of the Nasdaq Stock Market.
-Notes sold by means of this prospectus will no longer trade on the PORTAL Market.
 We do not intend to list the notes for trading on any national securities exchange or on the Nasdaq National Market.

-Our common stock trades on the Nasdaq National Market under the symbol "NKTR."
-The last reported sale price on March 24, 2004 was \$19.70 per share.
+Our common stock currently trades on the Nasdaq National Market under the symbol "NKTR."
+The last reported sale price on December 10, 2003 was \$12.94 per share.

-Investing in our common stock or our notes offered by this prospectus involves a high degree of risk.
+Investing in our common stock or the notes offered by this prospectus involves a high degree of risk.
 Please carefully consider the "Risk Factors" beginning on page 6 of this prospectus.